devdave/dcdb/README.md

 ## Why another ORM?

 I know SQL and have worked with it since the 90's.
-I like having the convenience of having an object transformed form/to a SQL storage engine but I also don't like having to learn a new pseudo language over and over.
+I like having the convenience of having an object transformed from/to a SQL storage engine but I also don't like having to learn a new pseudo language over and over.

 Using dataclass as the container with minimal instrumentation also makes it slightly easier to cut down on the amount of work behind the scenes.
 As best as possible I want a wysiwyg interaction.
-If I bind a class Foo to the DB, it is stored in the database as Foo.
+If I bind a class Foo to the DB, it is stored in the database as Foo with it's dataclass properties replicated exactly as they were sent to the database.

-Lastly, with the transformers relying on capability checking: does a type have a `From` and `To` method vs isinstance(SomeCustomType) there is less code to write upfront.
+Lastly, with the transformers relying on capability checking vs typechecking: does a type have a `From` and `To` method vs isinstance(SomeCustomType) there is less to remember.
+Just make sure whatever annotation used for a property type is a basic type like
+`str, int, or bool` OR ensure the classs defined a From/To classmethod.

 The first and immediate loss is with compatibility.
 DCDB is written for sqlite and not another SQL engine like MySQL, MSSQL, or MySQL.
-All of the latter engines may have `SQL` in their names but they have features and ways of doing the samething that is different (eg Triggers ).
+All of the latter engines may have `SQL` in their names but they have features and ways of doing the same thing that isn't the same (eg Triggers ).

 ## status